chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 * WHAM (http://membrane.urmc.rochester.edu/content/wham)

 # Files
-You can download this tutorial from github, the resulting zip file will not have any trajectories from the MD simulations described below.
+You can download this tutorial from github, the resulting zip file will not have any trajectories from the MD simulations described below due to size constraints.

 # Introduction